The beorg blog

 Search is coming to beorg

 The next major feature being introduced into beorg is the ability to search your files.
 It will be available from the agenda and TODO tab. to allow quick search and filtering of all your headlines, whether they are tasks, part of a document or used to help structure a project.
-A simple syntax has been designed to narrow down searches without needing to navigate a complex UI.
-Here are some examples of searches:

 Read more...